danehkar/ashkbiz-danehkar.netlify.app/content/publication/2022-mnras-514-1217-d/index.md

   of åisebox-0.5ex~11 000 and i̊sebox-0.5ex~7000 K were obtained from helium and heavy element ORLs, respectively.
-The elemental abundances deduced from CELs point to a metal-poor progenitor with [O/H] ensuremathłesssim -0.75, whereas the ORL abundances are slightly above the solar metallicity, [O/H] ≍ 0.15.
-Our abundance analysis indicates that the abundance discrepancy factors (ADFs ensuremath≡ ORLs/CELs) of this PN are relatively large: ADF(O$^2+$) ensuremathgtrsim 8 and ADF(N$^2+$) ensuremathgtrsim
-  7. Further research is needed to find out how the ADFs and variable emissions are formed in this object and whether they are associated with a binary companion or a very late thermal pulse.'
+The elemental abundances deduced from CELs point to a metal-poor progenitor with [O/H] ensuremathłesssim -0.75, whereas the ORL abundances are slightly above the solar metallicity, [O/H] ensuremath≈ 0.15.
+Our abundance analysis indicates that the abundance discrepancy factors (ADFs ensuremath≡ ORLs/CELs) of this PN are relatively large: ADF(O$^2+$) ensuremathgtrsim 8 and ADF(N$^2+$) ensuremathgtrsim 7.
+Further research is needed to find out how the ADFs and variable emissions are formed in this object and whether they are associated with a binary companion or a very late thermal pulse.'
 publication: '*Monthly Notices of the Royal Astronomical Society*'
 doi: 10.1093/mnras/stac1364
 links: